The Knight’s Maze

-The Knights Maze at Eastnor Castle is one of our most popular attractions, the yew maze was planted in 1994 and has challenged visitors for over 20 years.
-The knights maze originally sat next to a Garden Centre, which closed and the building is now used as our Visitor Entrance on days when we open to visitors.
+The Knight’s Maze at Eastnor Castle is one of our most popular attractions; the yew maze was planted in 1994 and has challenged visitors for over 25 years.
+The Knight’s Maze originally sat next to a Garden Centre, which closed and the building is now used as our Visitor Entrance on days when we open to visitors.

-Thankfully, the hedge is now too thick for children to tear through it and leaves wholes, so we provide a map to visitors so they can find their way out in an emergency!
+Thankfully, the hedge is now too thick for children to tear through it and leaves holes, so we provide a map to visitors so they can find their way out in an emergency!

-The tower in the middle of the knight’s maze and the children’s assault course were added much later in 2005 and now provide an excellent play area, in addition to our adventure playground next to the castle.
+The tower in the middle of the Knight’s Maze and the Junior Obstacle Course were added much later in 2005 and now provide an excellent play area, in addition to our adventure playground next to the castle.